foundriesio/docs/source/getting-started/signup/index.rst

 .. warning::

    Bootstrapping your OS securely takes some time.
-Secure caching isn't simple, so your first build will take up to an hour to complete.
+Secure caching isn't simple, so your first build will take up to 3 hours to complete.
 Subsequent builds will be much faster.

    Read through the rest of this section and set up your development